Unboxed-Software/solana-course/content/cpi-guard.md

 ### 9. Set Owner

-The last CPI guard we'll test is the `SetOwner` protection.
-With the CPI guard enabled, this action is always prohibited even outside of a CPI.
+The last CPI Guard we'll test is the `SetOwner` protection.
+With the CPI Guard enabled, this action is always prohibited even outside of a CPI.
 To test this, we'll attempt to set the owner of a token account from the client side, as well as CPI via our test program.

 Here is the program instruction.